Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 music and his courageous fight for his daughter's health on the This Is Your Life program.

-Red began recording ,touring, and then the group had a triumphant stay at New York's Roundtable
+Red began recording ,touring, and then the group had a triumphant stay at New York's Roundtable where

-life and starring Danny Kaye and Barbara Geddes.
+starring Danny Kaye and Barbara Geddes.
 Red had made a great comeback.

-As the years have passed and jazz critics have
+As the years have passed and jazz critics have passed

-who isn't influenced by someone.
-Louis Armstrong
+influenced by someone.
+Louis Armstrong was

-was influenced by Joe Oliver.
+influenced by Joe Oliver.
 So what"?

-Trumpeter Roy Eldridge once said " … at one time
+Trumpeter Roy Eldridge once said " … at one time in

 Musician, July 1959.